 We may occasionally notify you via direct marketing about new services and special offers, events or articles we think will be of interest to you.
-We may send you regular updates by email or by post on insurance matters.
+We may send you regular updates by email or by post on insurance or risk matters.
 If you would rather not receive this information or do not wish to receive it electronically, email or write to us.

 Will we disclose the information we collect to anyone?

 We do not sell, trade, or rent your personal information to others.

 We may need to provide your information to contractors who supply services to us, e.g. to handle mailings on our behalf, external data storage providers or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
 However, we will do our best to ensure that they protect your information as required under the Privacy Act.

 We may provide your information to others if we are required to do so by law, you consent to the disclosure or under some other unusual circumstances which the Privacy Act permits.

 How long will we retain your information?

 How can you check, update or change the information we are holding?

 Upon receipt of your written request and enough information to allow us to identify the information, we will disclose to you the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

 If you wish to access or correct your personal information, please write to our National Operations Manager at the address noted above.